Derby County FC is a professional football club that was formed in 1884

 In the 2021-22 season County were deducted twelve points for going into administration, and a further nine for financial irregularities leading to inevitable relegation.
 The club was close to being liquidated before local property developer David Clowes purchased the Rams in June 2022.

-Derby County FC will compete in the EFL League One in the 2023-24 season.
+Derby County FC will compete in the EFL Championship in the 2024-25 season.

 I went on an early train with my brother Nick to this game, very wary of the reputation of some of the home fans at the time.
 We walked from the station and soon discovered we had walked a long way past where we should have headed to the ground.